GWC-DCMB/curriculum-notebooks/paper/paper.md

 website and application development through programming languages like HTML and Java.
-However, our biomedical science graduate students generally have limited experience with these languages.
+However, our biomedical science graduate students generally have limited experience with these languages and with web development.
+In contrast, many of us have extensive experience performing data science using the Python programming language.
 Data Scientist was rated the #1 job in America by Glassdoor in 2016-2019, #3 in 2020, and #2 in 2021 [@stansell_breaking_2019].
-We believe career exploration in data science will optimally prepare our students for careers that provide financial stability. <!-- TODO: address comment from AK: "Do we need to establish a clearer link between data science and the use of Python specifically?
-The PYPL index, used as a proxy for how popular a language is, has ranked Python as it's number one language (https://pypl.github.io/PYPL.html).
-I'm not sure if this the best way to illustrate the point, but I do think we need more support for the place of Python in the workplace." -->
+Furthermore, Python is the most popular programming language according to the PYPL PopularitY of Programming Language Index [@noauthor_pypl_nodate].
+Therefore, we believe career exploration in data science using the Python programming language will optimally prepare our students for careers that provide financial stability.
 By leveraging the data science expertise of our Club facilitators, we created a specialized curriculum focused on computational data science in the Python programming language.